Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Experiments

-To demonstrate the wide range of application scenarios of the ICLP mechanism, we conduct a simulation on private kernel density estimates.
+To demonstrate the wide range of application scenarios of the ICLP mechanism, we conduct simulations on kernel density estimations.
 We consider the setting under $\mbR$ and $\mbR^2$ with samples generated from two mixture Gaussian distributions.

 \begin{enumerate} \item $\mbR$ setting: